 PRESENTATION

 Stroke is a major public health issue worldwide.
 In Switzerland, it is the third cause of death and the main cause of disability in adults.
-More than 600 patients are admitted every year for an acute stroke or transient ischemic attack to the comprehensive stroke centre of the CHUV, Lausanne.
-An increasing number of patients can benefit from recent advances in acute phase treatment such as thrombolysis and mechanical endovascular clot removal.
-The burden of the disease is still important, as many patients remain debilitated after suffering a stroke.
+More than seven hundred patients are admitted every year to Lausanne University Hospital (CHUV) for an acute stroke or transient ischemic attack.